MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

-# Tutorial: Creating React Web App for Cosmos with VS Code

-Cosmos gives web developers maximum flexibility in how they want to create web apps and content by enabling you to use your favorite [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment?msclkid=45de0b88c49911ecb8f91dfd783794ab) or code editor such as Visual Studio Code, NetBeans, Eclipse, NotePad or Visual Studio.
-Once complete use the built-in tools to import your work into Cosmos.

-In this tutorial show how by creating a React web application using Visual Studio Code that is then imported into Cosmos.
-Here are the general steps:
+# Tutorial: Build a [React web app](https://github.com/Yog9/SnapShot) with [VS Code](https://code.visualstudio.com/) and [npm](https://www.npmjs.com/) then import and host it with Cosmos

+Cosmos gives web developers maximum flexibility by enabling you to create and build applications outside of Cosmos, then import them into Cosmos to host and manage.
+In this tutorial I show how with the React web application "[SnapShot](https://github.com/Yog9/SnapShot)."
+I use Visual Studio Code with npm on a local development computer to download and build the source code, then import the build into Cosmos. :Here is what we will cover

 1. [Export a layout](#step-1-export-your-layout)
 2. [Build an example web app](#step-2-create-an-angular-web-app-and-build-it) using Visual Studio Code, React, and npm.